-- 76. States Parties may request support for the training of specialised staff at all levels in the field of identification, protection, conservation, presentation and rehabilitation of the cultural and natural heritage.
-The training must be related to the implementation of the World Heritage Convention. - 77.
-Priority in training activities will be given to group training at the local or regional levels, particularly at national or regional centres in accordance with article 23 of the Convention.
-The training of individual persons will be essentially limited to short term refresher programmes and exchanges of experience. - 78.
-Requests for the training of specialised staff at the national or regional level should contain the following information: - (i) details on the training course concerned (courses offered, level of instruction, teaching staff, number of students and country of origin, date, place and duration, etc.); - (ii) type of assistance requested (financial contribution to costs of training, provision of specialised teaching staff, provision of equipment, books and educational materials for training courses); - approximate cost of support requested, including as appropriate tuition fees, daily subsistence allowance, allocation for purchase of educational material, travel costs to and from training centre, etc. - (iv) other contributions: national financing, received or anticipated multilateral or bilateral contributions. - 79.
+94. States Parties may request support for the training of specialised staff at all levels in the field of identification, protection, conservation, presentation and rehabilitation of the cultural and natural heritage.
+The training must be related to the implementation of the World Heritage Convention.

+- 95. Priority in training activities will be given to group training at the local or regional levels, particularly at national or regional centres in accordance with Article 23 of the Convention.
+The training of individual persons will be essentially limited to short term refresher programmes and exchanges of experience. - 96.
+Requests for the training of specialised staff at the national or regional level should contain the following information: - details on the training course concerned (courses offered, level of instruction, teaching staff, number of students and country of origin, date, place and duration, etc.) and, when applicable, the functional responsibility of each participant with respect to a designated World Heritage site; priority should be given, if funds are not sufficient to satisfy all requests, to those concerning management or conservation personnel of inscribed properties; - (b) type of assistance requested (financial contribution to costs of training, provision of specialised teaching staff, provision of equipment, books and educational materials for training courses); - approximate cost of support requested, including as appropriate tuition fees, daily subsistence allowance, allocation for purchase of educational material, travel costs to and from training centre, etc. - (d) other contributions: national financing, received or anticipated multilateral or bilateral contributions; - (e) for recurring training courses, an in-depth report of the results obtained in each previous session shall be submitted by the recipient government or organization.
+The report shall be forwarded to the appropriate advisory body for review and for its recommendations in connection with additional funding requests, as appropriate. - 97.
 Requests for support for individual training courses should be submitted on the standard "Application for Fellowship" form used for all fellowships administered by UNESCO and which can be obtained from UNESCO National Commissions, UNESCO offices and the offices of the United Nations Development Programme in Member States, as well as from the Secretariat.
-Each request should be accompanied by a statement indicating the relationship of the proposed study plan to the implementation of the World Heritage Convention within the State Party submitting the request. - 80.
-All requests for support for training activities should be transmitted to the Secretariat which will ensure that the information is complete and forward these requests along with an estimation of the costs to the Chairman for his approval.
-In this regard the Chairman can approve amounts up to \$20,000.
-Requests for sums above this amount follow the same procedure for approval as for requests for technical cooperation set out in paragraphs 82 to 87.
+Each request should be accompanied by a statement indicating the relationship of the proposed study plan to the implementation of the World Heritage Convention within the State Party submitting the request and by a commitment to submit a final technical report on the results obtained as a result of the training grant. - 98.
+All requests for support for training activities should be transmitted to the Secretariat which will ensure that the information is complete and forward these requests along with an estimation of the costs to the Chairperson for his approval.
+In this regard the Chairperson can approve amounts up to \$20,000.
+Requests for sums above this amount follow the same procedure for approval as for requests for technical cooperation set out in paragraphs 100-104.